Diagnostic Aids to Qualify and Quantify Iron

 Pathologists can see iron by staining a sample of the tissue obtained from liver biopsy with either Perl’s stain or Prussian blue.
 The sample is examined under a microscope, where iron appears as dark spots on the pathologist’s slide.
 Without stain, iron cannot be seen.
 Staining the tissue sample confirms the presence of iron, whereas drying and weighing the tissue sample, and then analyzing it for iron content, confirms the amount of iron contained in the biopsied organ.

-with the availability of the genetic test, the liver biopsy is not longer used to diagnosis hereditary hemochromatosis although liver biopsy remains the gold standard for determining liver damage or disease (cirrhosis, cancer)
+NOTE: with the availability of the genetic test, the liver biopsy is not longer used to diagnosis hereditary hemochromatosis although liver biopsy remains the gold standard for determining liver damage or disease (cirrhosis, cancer)

 Bone marrow aspiration: the procedure is similar to liver biopsy in that a needle is used to penetrate the bone marrow.
 The needle gathers a small amount of tissue from the marrow, which is stained for iron in the same way as a liver biopsy.
 Bone marrow tissue reveals the blood cell health and activity.
 This procedure is performed most often on patients with blood cancers, unexplained iron deficiency anemia or who are preparing for bone marrow transplantation.